Karur district: Cement

 Karur is also home to Chettinad Cements and TNPL Cements.
 Chettinad Cements has an installed production capacity of 600,000 tons per annum, with another 1.1 million tons expansion in the pipeline.

 Sugar

 EID Parry has a sugar factory unit at Pugalur with a capacity of 4000 TCD per year.
 It also has a 22 MW co-generation power plant, with TNPL.

 Banking

 The leading private scheduled banks Karur Vysya Bank and Lakshmi Vilas Bank have their headquarters in Karur.

 Nylon nets

 Around 65% of India's production of HDPE filament and associated products are from Karur district.
 These are widely used in fishing and fruit cultivating areas throughout South Asia.

 Gem stones

-The Karur belt also produces some very good amethyst, cat's eyes, feldspar, moonstones, aquamarines, sapphires, jasper and beryl.
+The Karur belt produces amethyst, cat's eyes, feldspar, moonstones, aquamarines, sapphires, jasper and beryl.

 Apart from these, there are 3 SIDCO industrial estates, a textile park namely, The Karur Textile Park Limited and many private contributing sectors like LGB Retreads, Rolon Chains, VKA Polymers, Shobika Impex, VKA Diary etc., have their headquarters or production units in Karur District.